-The penalties for domestic violence in Washington State range widely based on the severity of the crime.
+The penalties for first-time domestic violence charges in Washington state range widely based on the severity of the crime.

-Then there are the felony domestic violence penalties, which are severe.
+Then there are the felony domestic violence penalties, which are much more severe.

 Class A felonies can result in a sentence of up to life in prison and a $50,000 fine.
-Class B felonies’ max sentence is ten years in prison with a fine of $20,000.
-And class C felonies can result in up to five years in prison and a $10,000 fine.
+Class B felonies have a maximum sentence of ten years in prison and a fine of $20,000.
+And Class C felonies can result in up to five years in prison and a $10,000 fine.

 On top of that, you may face other penalties from the state of Washington, including:

 - Anger Management Classes

 - Electronic Home Monitoring

 Prosecutors pay close attention to both the conduct alleged and a defendant’s criminal record in domestic violence cases.
 First-time domestic violence charges are far more likely to be charged as misdemeanors, later reduced or possibly even dropped altogether.

 As a first-time offender, if you hire the right representation, you may be able to avoid jail time with one of the following case resolutions instead.